TrustedFirmware-M/tf-m-tools/profiling/readme.rst

 4. Trigger profiling cases in SPE or NSPE.

    a.
 For SPE, a secure client partition can be created to trigger the secure profiling.
    b.
-For NSPE, the profiling case entry can be added to the target under the `tfm_ns_profiling` folder.
+For NSPE, the profiling case entry can be added to the 'tfm_ns' target under the `tfm_profiling` folder.

 ..
 Note::